 - Where: 15 kilometers south of Ludhiana, in the Punjab.

-Back for the third year, this Sufi music festival is set to feature top Sufi musicians from seven countries.
+Back for the fourth year, this Sufi music festival is set to feature top Sufi and traditional folk musicians from Denmark, Iran, Portugal, Spain, Sweden, Punjab, Rajasthan and West Bengal.
 Sufi music is qualified as "soul music" for Muslim mystics.
 It's often used to transcend the physical realm into the spiritual one.
 There will be music workshops all day and free concerts all evening, as well as an exhibition.

 - Where: Mohar Kunj, Kolkata.

 - Cost: Free, but passes need to be obtained.
 Contact: Banglanatak, 58/114 Prince Anwar Shah Road.
 Ph: (33) 2417 8516/18.

 Indian Derby Weekend is one of the biggest events on the Mumbai social calendar.
 A huge lifestyle sporting weekend, it attracts around 25,000 people.
 In addition to horse racing, there's international aerial ballet, professional salsa dancing, and live bands playing tributes to The Beatles, Rolling Stones, and Cliff Richard.

 - When: First weekend in February, each year.
 February 1-2, 2014.